alkem-io/client-web/docs/wysiwyg-markdown-editor.md

 - [draftjs-to-markdown](https://www.npmjs.com/package/draftjs-to-markdown) This is the package that is shown by the Editor's author, but it [doesn't support reverse conversion](https://github.com/jpuri/draftjs-to-markdown/issues/41).
 - [markdown-draft-js](https://www.npmjs.com/package/markdown-draft-js)
   - There was a very promising fork [@beincomm/markdown-draft-js](https://www.npmjs.com/package/@beincomm/markdown-draft-js), but was discarded because it didn't support images directly.
-  - markdown-draft-js has some good messages in the GitHub issues with solutions to certain problems that are not addressed in their main branch, it worked quite well integrated in our codebase but the chosen converter works well out of the box.
+  - markdown-draft-js has some good messages in the github issues with solutions to certain problems that are not addressed in their main branch, it worked quite well integrated in our codebase but the chosen converter works well out of the box.
 - [draft-js-export-markdown](https://www.npmjs.com/package/draft-js-export-markdown)/[draft-js-import-markdown](https://www.npmjs.com/package/draft-js-import-markdown) Failed with weird errors trying to import even small markdowns

 ## Emoticons